saf-dmitry/latex-math-input/README.md

 ## Implementation Using Emacs YASnippet Plugin

 [YASnippet][yasnippet-github] is a template system for GNU Emacs.
 It allows you to type an abbreviation and automatically expand it into function templates.
-For information about installation of YASnippet and its snippets, i.e. templates, please consult corresponding [GiHub page][yasnippet-doc] and [repository][yasnippet-github].
+For information about installation of YASnippet and its snippets, i.e. templates, please consult corresponding [GitHub page][yasnippet-doc] and [repository][yasnippet-github].
 Following are some notes on installation and setup specific to snippets provided here.

 ### Installation